 Technical Standards Necessary for the Successful Completion of College of Nursing Programs

 Walden University’s College of Nursing programs are designed to educate nurses for today’s professional environment by developing the skills of reflection, independent learning, and enhanced critical thinking.
-These skills will enable students to graduate from Walden’s programs and better equip them to fulfill their roles, develop leadership skills, and stay current in their field throughout their career.
+These standards will enable students to graduate from Walden’s programs and better equip them to fulfill their roles, develop leadership skills, and stay current in their field throughout their career.
+All students must be able to consistently demonstrate, with or without accommodation, the ability and fitness to perform nursing skills and professional behaviors in a manner to not jeopardize well-being and safety for patients, field sites, or themselves.

-Students enrolled in Walden’s College of Nursing programs must establish professional relationships both within and outside of the university setting and may be required to work actively and physically both in the classroom and with other practitioners and patients in a professional setting during field experiences.
-Therefore, the following list of technical standards is provided to clearly establish the level of capability required to successfully complete College of Nursing programs of study and to encourage current and prospective students to self-assess their qualifications for the program.
+Establishing professional relationships is a requirement for student success as well as professional practice.
+Students enrolled in the College of Nursing's programs must demonstrate positive professional relationships and complete active physical tasks both within and outside the classroom setting.
+This is especially important when working with other practitioners and patients in a professional setting during field experience Therefore, the following list of technical standards is provided to clearly establish the level of capability required to successfully complete College of Nursing programs of study and to encourage current and prospective students to self-assess their qualifications for the program.

 Students are advised that their success in their chosen program may be dependent on an ability to meet these technical standards.